adamovanja/anomaly_microbiome_data_processing/README.md

 ### Create feature table used for modelling
 Once the previous commands worked successfully you can create the final feature table to be used for modelling using the same `$TAG` you used before.
 When running this command for the first time a phylogenetic tree is build from the aligned SILVA reference sequence database, which requires ~200GB of memory:
 ````
-cd src_data
-python create_feature_table.py --tag $TAG  --n_threads $THREADS
+python scripts/create_feature_table.py --tag $TAG  --n_threads $THREADS
 ````

 ### Down-stream data analyses

 #### Description of the resulting feature table
-... can be found in the notebook `src_data/describe_dataset.ipynb`.
+... can be created in the notebook `scripts/describe_dataset.ipynb`.

 #### Analysis of matched alpha diversity after antibiotics exposure
-... can be found in the notebook `src_data/describe_matched_alpha.ipynb`.
+... can be created in the notebook `scripts/describe_matched_alpha.ipynb`.

 #### Description of sequencing length and sample counts
-... after each sequence processing step can be found in the notebook `src_data/describe_sequences.ipynb`.
+... after each sequence processing step can be created in the notebook `scripts/describe_sequences.ipynb`.